BlinkID/blinkid-android/README.md

 - _BlinkIDDemo_ module demonstrates quick and simple integration of _BlinkID_ library
 - _BlinkIDDemoCustomUI_ demonstrates advanced integration within custom scan activity
+- _BlinkIDCustomCombinedDemo_ demonstrates advanced custom UI integration and usage of the combined recognizers within a custom scan activity.
 - _BlinkIDDemoCustomSegmentScan_ demonstrates advanced integration of SegmentScan feature within custom scan activity.
 It also demonstrates how to perform generic OCR of full camera frame, how to draw OCR results on screen and how to obtain [OcrResult](https://blinkid.github.io/blinkid-android/com/microblink/results/ocr/OcrResult.html) object for further processing.
 - _BlinkIDDetectorDemo_ demonstrates how to perform document detection and obtain dewarped image of detected document
 - _BlinkIDDirectApiDemo_ demonstrates how to perform scanning of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)